Create a Content Factory for Google Business Profile

 The Overall Objective

 Before you start publishing on Google Business Profile, you will need to understand its nature.
-Customers perceive Google Business Profile posts best practices as typical social media publishings.
-They don’t want to get pitched in the first place.
-Your potential customers want to get entertained or educated about the latest industry news or what happened in their area last week.
-They want to get to know your business better.
+Customers perceive Google Business Profile posts best practices as additional information to the actual GBP.
 Remember, your primary goal is to build trust and credibility.
 Selling can be a part of it, though it shouldn’t be the overall objective.
 It’s basically a branding channel for local businesses.
+Customers don’t only want to see offers and sales pitches, they also want to see what you’re up to and whether you’re an active business.

 From my experience, the best brands don’t just sell.
 They always focus on adding some value to their content.
 Try to direct your focus from personal gain to serving others.
 This mindset can have an incredible impact on the results.